 • a Gender Recognition Certificate

 • a letter from your doctor or medical consultant confirming that your change of gender is likely to

 be permanent, and evidence of your change of name such as a deed poll.

 Visit www.gov.uk for further information.

-Well the only one of those options I have is a letter, but does it need to be a Gender Identity Doctor from the clinic, or will my GP be acceptable.
-The information on Gov.uk referred me to the leaflet (I love it when they do that, it happens a lot at work when we check a council’s site for information on an issue and see “Call [My Work] on [Number] for more info on this issue”).
+Well the only one of those options I have is a letter.
+But does it need to be a Gender Identity Doctor from the clinic? or will my GP be acceptable?
+The information on Gov.uk referred me to the leaflet.
+I love it when they do that!
+It happens a lot at work when we check a council’s site for information on an issue and see “Call [My Work] on [Number] for more info on this issue”.
 So I clicked on contact us.
 I was impressed to see that there is a specific option for transgender enquiries.
-I sent an email, and within a couple of hours I received this.
+I sent an email, and within a couple of hours I received this reply.